lidavidm/lidavidm.github.com/src/posts/2013-09-15-implicit-parsing-in-sympy.md

 Overall, SymPy follows these steps.
 You can follow along in [`sympy_parser.py`](https://github.com/sympy/sympy/blob/master/sympy/parsing/sympy_parser.py):

-1. Tokenize the input using a modified Python 2 tokenizer.
+1. Tokenize the input (which is not necessarily valid Python) using a modified Python 2 tokenizer.
 2. Run the tokens through a series of transformations.
-3. Untokenize the tokens, generating valid Python code that is equivalent to the original input.
+3. Untokenize the tokens, generating valid Python code.
 4. Evaluate the string.

 Yes, we use `eval()`.
 It’s not safe.
+(SymPy Live and SymPy Gamma deal with this by ignoring the problem: they run on Google App Engine, which is sandboxed.)

 ### The SymPy Tokenizer

-We’d like to be able to parse these expressions:
+The tokenizer handles some syntax not in vanilla Python.
+In particular, we’d like to be able to parse expressions like these:

 - `x!` ($x$ factorial)
 - `x!!` ($x$ double factorial)
 - `0.[123]` ($0.\overline{123}$)

 Note that the last example is valid Python—it’s equivalent to `(0.)[123]`.
-But that’s not what we wanted, so we modified the tokenizer:
+But to make it easier to recognize and transform, we modified the tokenizer to handle it as a special case:

 ```python
 # Standard library